andersevenrud/microservice-rnd/README.md

 # microservice-rnd

-Microservice architecture demonstration with nodejs (typescript) and Kafka
+Microservice architecture demonstration with nodejs (typescript) and [Kafka](https://kafka.apache.org/).

 ## About

 This is a personal research project used for learning more about microservice architectures, structuring and good practices related to development on Docker and deployment onto a Kubernetes Cluster.
-Uses Github Actions for CI and CD and Pulumi to generate configurations.
+Uses Github Actions for CI and CD and [Pulumi](https://www.pulumi.com/) to generate configurations.

 Provides a basic frontend interface and API that interacts with a runner service that spawns processes to demonstrate usage of event streams, etc, along with some administration